sjbrown/1kfa/resolution_cards/character_move_sheet.md

     ✗: GM Move
     ----
-    ✓: You arrive, the GM will say why this is more tenuous than you originally thought | gray progress
+    ✓: You arrive, the GM answers one question
     ----
-    ✔: You arrive, but the GM will say what it cost you | green progress
+    ✔: You arrive, the GM answers one question | gray progress
     ----
-    ✔✔: Smooth move | 2x green progress
+    ✔✔: Smooth move | green progress

-**Details**: Name a (setting appropriate) aspect of the environment that the GM hasn't described yet.
+**Details**: Name an aspect of the environment that the GM hasn't described yet.
 Make it something that will help you get into an advantageous position.
 Jump, clamber, swing, etc. to that position.

+Place a token on this card, and remove it when you act with the advantage granted by your new position.

+Questions
+ * Why is this more tenuous than you originally thought?
+ * What did it cost you to get here?

 # Sangfroid